JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 }
 ```

+I'm imposing full width and height by modifiers, since I want this composable to take the whole screen.

 Since Jetpack Compose composables don't rely on ids for reference like in the `View` system, we need to create `tags` to refer to those within our constraints.

 Let's create a tag for our header image, and add some constraints to it: